Yoga for Mental Health: A Path to Inner Peace

 Yoga as a practice can also improve cardiovascular health by lowering blood pressure and heart rate, thus increasing blood flow and reducing stress.

-Yoga is an effective complementary therapy for chronic pain conditions such as back pain, and arthritis.
-With yoga and the combination of physical postures, breathing techniques, and meditation, one can help reduce pain and also improve quality of life.
+Yoga is an effective complementary therapy for chronic pain conditions such as back pain and arthritis.
+With yoga and the combination of physical postures, breathing techniques, and meditation, one can help reduce pain and also improve the quality of life.

 Yoga as a practice is known to promote relaxation and reduce stress.
 With yoga and physical postures, deep breathing, and meditation, one is able to activate the parasympathetic nervous system, which is very much responsible for reducing anxiety, improving mood, and cultivating better feelings of calmness and well-being!

-With the practice of regular yoga, individuals can focus on the present moment and their physical sensations, which can ultimately increase self-awareness and understanding of one’s thoughts, emotions, and behaviors.
+With the practice of regular yoga, individuals can focus on the present moment and their physical sensations, which can ultimately increase self-awareness and understanding of their thoughts, emotions, and behaviours.
 With this self-awareness, one gains a greater sense of control and a deeper understanding of oneself!

 Starting with beginner classes is important as it allows one to learn the basics of yoga and build a strong foundation for your practice.
 These very classes focus on fundamental postures, alignment, and breathing techniques.

 One should make yoga a habit.
-One can start with a realistic goal, such as practicing once or twice a week, and gradually increase as you become more comfortable with the practice.
-With consistency, one can see the benefits of yoga; both physical and mental benefits!
+One can start with a realistic goal, such as practising once or twice a week, and gradually increase as you become more comfortable with the practice.
+With consistency, one can see the benefits of yoga, both physical and mental!

-Once you start feeling comfortable with the basic postures, you can start practicing yoga at home.
+Once you start feeling comfortable with the basic postures, you can start practising yoga at home.
 One can look into various resources, such as videos and applications, that can guide you through a home practice.
-Thus, it’s important to continue practicing with a qualified teacher to ensure that one is performing the poses correctly and safely.
+Thus, it’s important to continue practising with a qualified teacher to ensure that one is performing the poses correctly and safely.

 Four Yoga Poses For Mental Health